td-github-training/td-github-training.github.io/docs/22_merge_strategies_rebase.md

 - Combine multiple commits into one
 - Delete or revert commits that are no longer necessary

-### Creating a linear history
+### Creating a linear history with `git rebase`

-One of the most common uses of rebase is to eliminate recursive merges and create a more linear history.
-In this activity, we will learn how it is done.
+One of the most common uses of rebase is to eliminate recursive merges and create a linear history.

 ![Git Rebase](./img/git-rebase.png)